 The passive fast-moving neutron detection solution, which in turn increases the detection of shielded unique nuclear material across various active detection methods, is a possible indicator of the presence of certain nuclear materials, notably weapons-grade plutonium.
 Further, the enticing characteristics of scintillators, such as high precision, effectiveness, and the capacity to detect even lower radiation levels, are drawing numerous advancements in a variety of industries.

 Additionally, the expanding practice of using scintillating materials in PET scanners is expected to significantly contribute to the development of medical imaging techniques which has increased the revenue for medical devices in major countries.
-For instance, as per the 2020 report of International Trade Administration, the revenue of medical devices in America increased from US$198 billion in 2019 to US$209 billion in 2020.
+For instance, as per the 2020 report of the International Trade Administration, the revenue of medical devices in America increased from US$198 billion in 2019 to US$209 billion in 2020.

-Application in the medical industry to boost the demand for the scintillators market.
+• Application in the medical industry to boost the demand for the scintillators market

 • In August 2020, researchers from Florida State University created eco-friendly X-ray Scintillators with High Efficiency that are less expensive and environmentally hazardous than current technology.

-• in November 2022, Canon Medical Systems Corporation (Canon Medical), a subsidiary of Canon Inc., has created the first photon-counting CT system using scintillators in the United States that incorporates Redlen's sophisticated technology.
+• in November 2022, Canon Medical Systems Corporation (Canon Medical), a subsidiary of Canon Inc., created the first photon-counting CT system using scintillators in the United States that incorporates Redlen's sophisticated technology.
 This system was deployed at Japan's National Cancer Centre Exploratory Oncology Research & Clinical Trial Centre, where it is now employed for research into the clinical uses of PCCT.

-Scintillator Market Scope:
+Scintillator Market Segmentation

 • By Material Type